Explore some of the key moments and events that have helped shape the course of South African Communist Party. Follow the links for more detail.

-April 25, The Durban District Branch of the Communist Party of South Africa is the first organisation, to protest against the Pretoria Agreement and circulates a petition, condemning the Agreement between Kajee and Smuts.
-The Party is able to gather thousands of signatures
+The Durban District Branch of the Communist Party of South Africa is the first organisation, to protest against the Pretoria Agreement and circulates a petition, condemning the Agreement between A. I. Kajee and Jan Smuts.
+The Party is able to gather thousands of signatures.

-May 14, The Communist Party of South Africa organises a rally where 10 000 people assembled at the Red Square rejected the Smuts-Kajee Agreement
+The Communist Party of South Africa organises a rally where 10 000 people assembled at the Red Square, Durban, Natal (now KwaZulu-Natal – KZN) rejected the Smuts-Kajee Agreement.

-May 20-21, At a mass anti-pass conference in Johannesburg a National Anti-Pass Council is elected to collect 1 million signatures.
-Kotane is voted onto the council.
+At a mass anti-pass conference in Johannesburg a National Anti-Pass Council is elected to collect 1 million signatures.
+Kotane is voted onto the Council.

 Bram Fischer is elected onto the central committee of the CPSA

-March, At the annual conference of the Johannesburg District Committee of the Communist Party of South Africa, Dadoo is nominated as chairperson.
+At the annual conference of the Johannesburg District Committee of the Communist Party of South Africa, Dadoo is nominated as chairperson.
 He declines to stand.
-The runoff is between Danie du Plessis and Edwin Mofutsanyana, du Plessis is elected as Chairman.
+The runoff is between Danie du Plessis and Edwin Mofutsanyana. du Plessis is elected as Chairman.